A Warning would have been Nice.

-Loraine pulled away and marched straight into the living room, the soft perfume following her like a fly to honey.
-Felicity quickly got ahead of her, with the pretence of fluffing the red cushions on her brown sofa for her mother.
+Loraine pulled away and marched straight into the living room, soft perfume following her like a fly to honey.
+Felicity casually got ahead of her, with the pretence of fluffing the red cushions on her brown sofa for her mother.

 Felicity sat on the coffee table, nearly squashing the laptop and turned to her mom.
 "So, you decided to stop for a chat?
 How's Dad?
 Is the store doing ok?"

 Loraine, of course, barely heard her as she had been checking the couch for dust before perching herself on it.
 "Hum?
 Oh yes, dear the store is doing fine.
 It pays to be the only hardware store in a small town you know.
 He misses you of course but for some reason, he didn't want me to "bother you when you are so busy".
 Can you believe that?"

 "Yes, because Dad has the sense in your relationship," Felicity thought but outwardly only shrugged.

 Loraine placed her bag beside her on the sofa before settling back and smiling at her daughter.